-Finding out you’re on a college’s waitlist can be upsetting.
-You weren’t accepted, but on the bright side you also weren’t rejected.
-Being in this gray area - having to wait to see if a spot becomes available and the school officially accepts you - makes deciding on a college even more challenging.
+Finding out you’re on a college’s waitlist can bring up mixed feelings, since you weren’t accepted, but technically weren’t rejected either.
+Being in this gray area and having to wait to see if a spot becomes available can make deciding on a college more challenging.
 So what do you do?
-Being waitlisted does not mean you should wait to make a college decision, instead follow these five steps to improve your chances of being admitted.
+Being waitlisted does not mean you should wait to make a college decision; instead, follow these steps to navigate the waitlist process.

 Take some time to let it settle in

-You may have been prepared for an acceptance or rejection letter, but being waitlisted?
-What now?
+You may have been prepared for an acceptance or rejection letter, but what about being waitlisted?
+What do you do now?
 Read your letter thoroughly, take a deep breath, and take some time to let the response settle in.
 Maybe step away for a minute to journal, meditate, or exercise.
 Taking care of yourself after every college application decision is important to make sure you respond with a clear and settled mind.

 Decide if the school is worth the wait

-This is probably one of the most important steps - is this school worth the wait?
+This is probably one of the most important things to consider if you’re waitlisted - is this school worth the wait or uncertainty?
 Take some time to decide if this school is still a top choice for you.
 Many waitlist decisions don’t come until after May 1st or even into early summer.
-Make sure this school is worth the wait.
-If it’s are no longer a top contender, it is nice to let the school know so they can adjust their waitlist rankings for other potential students.
+If the school is no longer a top choice, it is nice to let the school know so they can adjust their waitlist rankings for other potential students.

-If your waitlisted school is still a top choice try writing a letter to the admissions office to show your continued interest in attending their school.
-Write a letter to provide more information about your accomplishments or interests while emphasizing your desire to attend their school.
-If the school decides to offer you placement in the fall they want to know you are likely to accept the offer and be a good fit for the school.
+Make sure that you read your correspondence from the college thoroughly.
+Some schools might require students to “accept” waitlisted status or even provide further documentation.
+If your waitlisted school is still a top choice, try writing a letter to the admissions office to show your continued interest in attending the school.
+In your letter, you can provide additional information about your accomplishments or interests while emphasizing your desire to attend.
+Make sure to also highlight any new achievements or information since submitting your application.
+If the school decides to offer you placement in the fall, they want to know you are likely to accept the offer and will be a good fit at the school.

-This is the time to focus in class, study hard, and get the best grades possible.
-Some schools may reevaluate your waitlist status on your grades senior year so don’t let them slip.
-It’s important to show how you continued to work hard and focus on your academics.
+Now is the time to focus in class, study hard, and get the best grades possible.
+Some schools may reevaluate your waitlist status based on your senior year grades, so don’t let them slip.
+It’s important to show schools how you continued to work hard and focus on your academics even after applying.